abmostert/gtd-md-sync/README.md

 # gtd-md-sync

-A local-first **Getting Things Done (GTD)** command-line system that keeps a single source of truth in JSON and generates clean Markdown views for daily use — with reliable round-trip sync and email capture support.
+A local-first Getting Things Done (GTD) command-line system that keeps a single source of truth in JSON and generates clean Markdown views for daily use — with reliable round-trip sync and email capture support.

-This system is designed for people who want:
+Designed for people who want:

 - full control over their data
 - plain text workflows compatible with Linux, Windows, macOS, and mobile